-Pool Coping is important essentially for the following 3 reasons:
+Pool Coping is essential for the following 3 reasons:

 - Protection – pool coping offers protection to the pool shell.
 Water splashes hit the coping and are directed away from the pool itself, protecting the integrity of the pool and improving its potential lifespan.

 - Safety – the pool coping makes for a smoother & safer entry into or exit from the pool.